-By Android architecture, it means that the functionality and structure of an Android is in the form of layers of software, that are piled up one on another in a way that it creates an fascinating user experience.
+By Android architecture, it means that the functionality and structure of an Android is in the form of layers of software, that are piled up one on another in a way that it creates a fascinating user experience.
 But what are those layers and what are the names of all these Android versions.
 Well, there are four layers of Android that make happens the Android experience.
-In this post we will compare Android and its Versions to get better understanding of it.
+In this post, we will compare Android and its Versions to get better understanding of it.

 - Linux kernel

 If you want to learn about these four layers it is better to check out our post on Android Architecture which will make you learn about these components in detail.
 But coming back to the topic, we gonna discuss all versions of Android that has been launched till now.
 We have described specific features and specification of every latest Android version that will help you see how Android has changed and upgraded over time.

 In 2008, Android got launched for the very first time in the market with its very limited features such as YouTube app, camera support, Gmail App etc.

 The next year Android 1.1 got launched and offered features such as show/hide keypad, use of hand free and feature to make attachments on Gmail, as these were useful and advanced features at that time.